akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 This recipe uses a @ref[`GraphStage`](stream-customize.md) to define a custom Akka Stream operator, to host a mutable `MessageDigest` class (part of the Java Cryptography
 API) and update it with the bytes arriving from the stream.
-When the stream starts, the `onPull` handler of the stage is called, which bubbles up the `pull` event to its upstream.
+When the stream starts, the `onPull` handler of the operator is called, which bubbles up the `pull` event to its upstream.
 As a response to this pull, a ByteString chunk will arrive (`onPush`) which we use to update the digest, then it will pull for the next chunk.

 Eventually the stream of `ByteString` s depletes and we get a notification about this event via `onUpstreamFinish`.
 At this point we want to emit the digest value, but we cannot do it with `push` in this handler directly since there may be no downstream demand.
-Instead we call `emit` which will temporarily replace the handlers, emit the provided value when demand comes in and then reset the stage state.
-It will then complete the stage.
+Instead we call `emit` which will temporarily replace the handlers, emit the provided value when demand comes in and then reset the operator state.
+It will then complete the operator.

 Scala
 :   @@snip [RecipeDigest.scala]($code$/scala/docs/stream/cookbook/RecipeDigest.scala) { #calculating-digest }